 Being small also means it’s ultra-lightweight.
 The Rheem 240V RTEX-1 weighs only 8.5 lbs but can wield 18 kW power thanks to the 2 heating chambers (most heaters only use the 1).

-The trio of being easy to use, simple to install, and has a very simple digital thermometer display makes it very user-friendly.
-This just shows that electric tankless heaters don’t need to be complex devices only HVAC engineers can install using 100+ A power grids.
+The trio of being easy to use, simple to install, and has a straightforward digital thermometer display makes it very user-friendly.
+This shows that electric tankless heaters don’t need to be complex devices only HVAC engineers can install using 100+ A power grids.

 You will find several models of Rheem tankless hot water heaters with up to 4 heating chambers, reaching the full power of 36 kW.
 However, the 18 kW is the best one for most small households, produces a sufficient amount of on-demand hot water, and costs less than $500.